 - Data consistency

 - App settings and configuration

-The IT Applications Monitor should be collaborating with the Impact Assessment and Recovery in the process of identifying recovery steps and put together a plan that addresses critical business unit requirements.
+The IT applications monitor should collaborate with the impact assessment and recovery team to identify recovery steps and put together a plan that addresses critical business unit requirements.

-You can make your DR Planning Dream Team work without these individuals, but your efforts will be greatly enhanced if you can involve representatives from each business unit within the BIA to provide feedback on DR planning efforts.
-It's a proactive move to talk about the plan in the initiation stage to gain input from unit advisors.
-The effort helps identify whether business processes will be affected by proposed recovery steps, and provides the opportunity to discuss feasibility.
-Otherwise, the DR Planning Team may recommend recovery efforts that will negatively affect the needs put forth by each business unit within the BIA.
+Your DR planning dream team can work without these individuals, but your efforts will be greatly enhanced if you can involve representatives from each business unit within the BIA to provide feedback on DR planning efforts.
+It's a proactive move to gain input from unit advisors while the plan is in the initiation stage.
+This helps identify which business processes will be affected by proposed recovery steps, and provides the opportunity to discuss feasibility.
+Otherwise, you risk having recovery efforts that will negatively affect the needs of a business unit.

 Critical business units should be your primary focus, but don't overlook the less critical applications; they still play a role.
-If a disaster does occur, the functionality of systems and processes will be affected, and they’ll require restoration, so while ancillary applications may not be do-or-die, it's worth talking about how you'll get them up and running when the time comes.
+If a disaster does occur, many systems and processes will lose functionality and will require restoration.
+While ancillary applications may not be do-or-die, it's worth talking about how you'll get them up and running when the time comes.

-Once you put your DR Planning Team together, you'll be well equipped to create comprehensive, effective business recovery plans that address your needs across all units.
-Working together with individuals from each area of technology puts you in a better position of defense, and allows personnel to share ideas and expertise before strategy development is executed.
+Once you put your DR planning team together, you'll be well equipped to create comprehensive, effective business recovery plans that address your needs across all units.
+Having individuals from each area of technology work together puts you in a better position of defense, and allows personnel to share ideas and expertise before strategy development is executed.

 If you think coordination among teams might be a bumpy process, integrate a DR template into the mix.
-This will bring together the responsibilities of all parties and help you create a formal Disaster Recovery solution from scratch and tailor a plan specific to your company's needs while uncovering potential gaps.
+This will consider the responsibilities of all the relevant parties and help you create a formal DR solution from scratch, tailoring a plan specific to your company's needs while uncovering potential gaps.

 Need to develop a DR plan or review your current one?
 Contact Flexential today to speak with one of our experts..